igrek51/android-songbook/README.md

 * Chords transposition (to any key)
 * Auto scrolling
 * Playlists with songs
+* Chord diagrams for guitar, ukulele and mandolin
 * Always-on display
 * Songs database included
 * Songs browser with search engine